fcostantini/PlEb/README.md

 # PlEb
 A simple tool to manage playlists.
-Supported formats are m3u, pls, wpl and xspf.
+Supported formats are m3u, m3u8, pls, wpl and xspf.

 ## Requirements

 A modern version of stack.
 For Windows, Haskell Platform has everything you need.
+Alternatively an executable is available in Releases.

 ## Installation